MaastrichtU-IDS/d2s-project-template/README.md

 ## Define CWL workflows for RDF conversion

-Use this template repository to create a new repository used by the [d2s client](https://pypi.org/project/d2s/).
+Use this template repository to create a new repository used by the [d2s Command Line Interface](https://pypi.org/project/d2s/).

-See **[d2s.semanticscience.org](http://d2s.semanticscience.org/)** for detailed documentation to run CWL workflows to transform structured data to a target RDF knowledge graph and deploy services.
+See **[d2s.semanticscience.org](https://d2s.semanticscience.org/)** for detailed documentation to run CWL workflows to transform structured data to a target RDF knowledge graph and deploy services.

 ![Use template repository](support/screenshot_d2s_template.png)